kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+### Day 13: June 21, 2020

+**Today's Progress**: I worked on some fp exercises.
+I also started a course on Functional Programming.
+Introduction to Functional Programming (DelftX: FP101x).

+**Thoughts**: I'm excited to learn more about functional programming.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/functional-programming-repo/commit/f47a376b9bb656a7ac873199d8d39968da0c9445)

+---

 ### Day 12: June 21, 2020

 **Today's Progress**: I worked on some exercises.
 For the next few days at least I will be diving into functional programming so I created a repo for saving my exercises and projects while learning it.
 I will be getting back to Angular once I dabble with fp for a bit.